flatiron-labs/learn.co-CommonMark/README.md

 ## Quiz Specs

 All quizzes should be built right inside your README.md files.
-Quizzes are parsed by our [quiz parser](https://github.com/flatiron-labs/ironboard/blob/1801b23c562cb7bd8ef9e13d6df97f19cac4aecb/lib/inline_quiz_parser.rb) as well as by [Redcarpet](https://github.com/vmg/redcarpet), a markdown parser.
+Quizzes are parsed by our custom [quiz parser](https://github.com/flatiron-labs/ironboard/blob/1801b23c562cb7bd8ef9e13d6df97f19cac4aecb/lib/inline_quiz_parser.rb), which utilizes [Redcarpet](https://github.com/vmg/redcarpet), a markdown parser.
 Quiz blocks begin and end with a triple question mark reserved character `???`.

 Below is a basic quiz template that summarizes all required quiz elements:

 ```
-Optional introductory text (i.e. objectives, instructions).

 ???

 # Title